-Are cryptocurrency transactions anonymous?
+Are cryptocurrency transactions anonymous

 Despite what many people believe, most cryptocurrency transactions are not anonymous.
 In fact, even most “privacy” based currencies are not really private.
 They really just use intricate tricks which confuse those who try to look into the ledger, leading them on wild goose chases or obscuring the true wallet from which the transaction originated from.

-How are transactions verified on the blockchain?
+How are transactions verified on the blockchain

 Transactions on the blockchain are verified by miners.
 A miner is another person who is running the appropriate software for the network.
-Their computer is asked to solve complex mathematical problems in order to claim a block of transactions, and when they do, they are awarded a specified amount in crypto coin for solving the equation.
+Their computer is asked to solve complex mathematical cases in order to claim a block of transactions, and when they do, they are awarded a specified amount in crypto coin for solving the equation.

-Mining takes a lot of resources to accomplish, and this is part of the design that secures the blockchain because it’s honestly too expensive to try and cheat the system.
+Mining takes a lot of resources to accomplish, and this is the part of the design that secures the blockchain because it’s honestly too expensive to try and cheat the system.
 Currently, miners are awarded both a set block reward for claiming a block and transaction fees, but once all of a cryptocurrency is mined they will rely solely on the transaction fees for income.

-Are Bitcoin transactions instant?
+Are Bitcoin transactions instant

 No, Bitcoin transactions are not instant.
 The amount of time it takes for them to verify varies, and you could be looking at a wait time of a few minutes or even a few hours.
 This is particularly true if you submit a transaction with a low mining fee.

 If you want your crypto transaction to process more quickly, then choose the high-priority option to get it passed through the network faster.
 Miners are more likely to pick up a higher paying transaction.
-If you choose a very low fee, then your transaction could be stuck unconfirmed for days or it may never even confirm at all and get dropped.
+If you choose a very low fee, then your transaction could be stuck unconfirmed for days or it may never even be confirmed at all and get dropped.

-Are crypto transactions reversible?
+Are crypto transactions reversible

 Cryptocurrency transactions are not reversible.
 They are permanent.
-This is by design because it keeps people from trying to perform fraudulent chargebacks to steal from people as is often done with other payment methods.
+This is by design because it keeps people from trying to perform fraudulent chargebacks to steal from people as it is often done with other payment methods.

 Cryptocurrencies were intended to act as a digital cash transaction, and once you have cash in hand there’s no going back.
 For expensive items, you should utilize an escrow that holds on to your crypto until you can inspect the goods you’re purchasing.

-Why do Bitcoin transactions get stuck?
+Why do Bitcoin transactions get stuck

-If you submit a transaction with a very low fee, then it could get stuck.
+If you submit a transaction with a very low fee, then it could be stuck.
 This normally happens when there is an influx of activity on the Bitcoin network, and if you have a pressing need for the funds to be delivered quickly then you should choose a high-priority level fee.
 Otherwise, your transaction could be stuck for a very long time as miners pass it over for higher paying transactions.

-Can Bitcoin transactions remain unconfirmed forever?
+Can Bitcoin transactions remain unconfirmed forever

 No. If your transaction is unconfirmed then eventually it will be dropped to make room for new transactions.
 However, the amount of time that this actually takes is pretty iffy, and you could actually spend days waiting for a stuck transaction to drop.
 Some wallets might even rebroadcast the transaction perpetually until it gets picked up.
 It really just depends on what software you’re using.